Challenge

 Lost-time accident frequency rate at manufacturing bases (number of lost-time accidents per million hours worked)

-- Note: Rubber product manufacturing industry average in Japan is 0.58.
+- Rubber product manufacturing industry average in Japan is 0.73 in fiscal 2024.

 Improving our safety training program

 Each Toyo Tire Group base conducts training following a level-specific safety education system.
 We are focusing on improving our hazard prediction (known as kiken yochi, or KY, in Japanese) training and hands-on learning.
-We have thus set up Safety KY Training Halls at six business sites (as of the end of 2023) where employees are taught the importance of working according to rules through hands-on experience of the dangers of equipment, using machines for educational purposes.
+We have thus set up Safety KY Training Halls at six business sites (as of the end of 2024) where employees are taught the importance of working according to rules through hands-on experience of the dangers of equipment, using machines for educational purposes.

 We additionally use data on past accidents and near misses at each base to analyze accident trends, and use the findings to improve and enhance the effectiveness of safety measures and educational programs.
 For safe handling and management of chemical substances, we distribute safety data sheets (SDS) for raw materials to concerned bases and conduct training at each base.
 We are also improving the education of employees authorized to perform non-routine hazardous tasks with high risk of accident, as well as educating safety assessors and training qualified personnel at equipment planning and design departments and plant equipment management departments.
-At the end of 2023, there were 413 certified employees.
+At the end of 2024, there were 419 certified employees.

 Promoting health management